Grants and loans

 - grants and loans for heating costs

-Different areas have Local Welfare Assistance schemes that provide grants and loans.
-These schemes help people who are on a low income or getting certain benefits in an emergency situation.
-You could get:
+Local Welfare Assistance schemes provide emergency grants and loans to help people who are on a low income or getting certain benefits.
+For example, you could get:

 - vouchers or a pre-paid card to pay for food, fuel or clothing